-Include: \ 2012 undergraduate class who graduated between July 1, 2098 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: 2014 undergraduate class who

+graduated between July 1, 2013 and June 30,

+2014 who started at your institution as first- time

+students and received a bachelor's degree

+between July 1, 2013 and June 30, 2014.

-\ only loans made to students who borrowed while enrolled at your institution.
+only loans made to students who borrowed

+while enrolled at your institution.

-\ co-signed loans.
+co-signed loans.

-Exclude: \ those who transferred in.
+Exclude: those who transferred in.

-\ money borrowed at other institutions.
+money borrowed at other institutions.

 H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-45.3% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+44% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-44.8% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those lin line H4.
-CO4 C47 \$24,647 Н5а respective processing processing and an extensive processing processing and an extensive processing in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+44% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$24,120 H5a Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$22.695 anomalito loano ana oxolado parom loano. ΨΣΣ,030
+NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$22,123